jatsby/jatsby-framework/README.md

 ========================
 Jatsby is a simple CSS framework for creating elegant webpages and experimenting with your latest designs.
 It comes with four breakpoints, a simple-but-effective reset CSS block called Rasa (available standalone), awesome fonts, and a diverse color palette.

 It's designed with Chrome, FireFox and Safari in mind and meant to suppliment client-side Js frameworks that lack a proper UI element, like Ember and Angular.
+We're thinking of calling it a "UI Framework".

 Breakpoints